plainOldNerd/wordlehelper/readme.md

 - mommy
 - nanna
 - nonna
-- can't be bother anymore.
+- can't be bothered anymore.
 It suffices to say there's a few!

 In hindsight, it was perhaps a bad assuption RE repeated letters that there are no words with three repeated letters.